KKBOX/OpenAPI-JavaScript/README.md

 const auth = new Auth(client_id, client_secret)
 auth.clientCredentialsFlow.fetchAccessToken().then(response => {
     const access_token = response.data.access_token
     const api = new Api(access_token)
     api.searchFetcher.setSearchCriteria('五月天 派對動物', 'track').fetchSearchResult().then(response => {
 	    console.log(response.data)
         api.searchFetcher.fetchNextPage(response).then(response => {
             console.log(response.data)
         })
     })
 })
 ```

-### Generate the SDK Documentation
+### Generate SDK Documentation

     npm run build-doc

 Then open the the file `docs/index.html`

 ### [API Documentation](https://docs-en.kkbox.codes/)

 ### License

 Copyright 2017 KKBOX Technologies Limited

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software
 distributed under the License is distributed on an "AS IS" BASIS,
 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and
 limitations under the License.